-- This lesson introduces three new instructional practices: Poem: Articulatory Gestures, Clues to the Mystery Word, and Mystery Word.
-Introduce each with a song, and explicitly model and support students as they familiarize themselves with each one. - In Opening A, students continue to practice their letter-sound knowledge, using articulatory gestures to support their learning of /h/ and /p/.
+- In Opening A, students continue to practice their letter-sound knowledge, using articulatory gestures to support their learning of /c/ and /n/.
 This ongoing routine reinforces the taught grapheme (letter) and phoneme (sound) connections.
-Consider providing students (or partners) hand mirrors to see their mouth movements as they pronounce each phoneme (RF.K.1d, RF.K.3a). - During Work Time A and B, students review the poem "A Pink Parrot Took My Hat!" and use it for a new purpose: searching for a "mystery" high-frequency word.
+Consider providing students (or partners) hand mirrors to see their mouth movements as they pronounce each phoneme (RF.K.1d, RF.K.3a). - During Work Time A and B, students review the poem "My Cat, Noodles" and use it for a new purpose: searching for a "mystery" high-frequency word.
 Students are given clues about the number of letters in the word and then search for words with the same number of letters, encouraging student inquiry.
 They also listen for a word as the teacher reads the words of the poem, clapping when they hear it.
 Students each need a copy of the poem, either in a personal poetry notebook or a loose copy in a sleeve, to follow along.
 If materials management is a concern at this point in the year, consider working up to using paper and writing utensils (RF.K.1a, RF.K.1d).

-- During Cycle 1, students learned how to follow along with a shared text.
-Students continue this throughout the module with each cycle poem. - During Cycle 1, students learned the letters "a" and "t."
-Review of these graphemes and phonemes are woven through the Cycle 2 poem.
+- During Cycle 2, students learned how to use clues to search for the mystery word.
+Students continue this throughout the module with each cycle poem. - During Cycle 2, students learned the letters "h" and "p."
+Review of these graphemes and phonemes are woven through the poem during the second week of Cycle 2.

-In the Closing, students reflect on their daily progress toward becoming proficient readers.
+■ In the Closing, students reflect on their daily progress toward becoming proficient readers.
 Throughout the module, guide students toward more specific responses (example: "I practiced saying the sounds letters make").
 Consider asking students to name how they are building habits of character (examples: persevering, listening to a partner).